Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Qualitative Results and Limitations

 This section presents a qualitative analysis of our method's predictions, highlighting both its strengths and current limitations.
-As illustrated in Figures \ref{fig:fails:1a} and \ref{fig:fails:1b}, our model demonstrates robustness by accurately predicting HOI triplets even when the target object is small or occluded.
-Conversely, Figure \ref{fig:fails:1f} presents a representative failure case involving a false positive prediction.
+As illustrated in Fig.~\ref{fig:fails:1a}-\ref{fig:fails:1c}, our model demonstrates robustness by accurately predicting HOI triplets in single-person or multi-person scenarios, even when the target object is small or occluded.
+Conversely, Fig.~\ref{fig:fails:3a} presents a representative failure case involving a false positive prediction.
 Here, the model incorrectly infers that two individuals are driving the boat, a prediction that contradicts common sense in the real world.
-To diagnose this error, we visualize the corresponding attention maps in Figures \ref{fig:fails:1g} and \ref{fig:fails:1h}.
+To diagnose this error, we visualize the corresponding attention maps in Fig.~\ref{fig:fails:3a} and~\ref{fig:fails:3c}.
 The visualization reveals that the model correctly identifies promising regions associated with the \textit{drive} action for both individuals.
-However, it lacks the commonsense knowledge to understand that only one person can drive a single boat, leading to the erroneous prediction.
-Furthermore, attention is diffuse and does not pinpoint fine-grained cues, such as hand-on-wheel placement.
-This limitation highlights a crucial direction for future work: developing methods to inject real-world commonsense reasoning into HOI detectors to resolve such logical ambiguities.
+However, it lacks common-sense knowledge to understand that only one person can drive a single boat, leading to the erroneous prediction.
+Furthermore, its attention is diffuse and does not pinpoint fine-grained cues, such as hand-on-wheel placement.
+This limitation highlights a crucial direction for future work: developing methods with real-world common-sense reasoning to resolve such logical ambiguities.